 The Black Sea Grain Initiative allows for commercial food and fertiliser (including ammonia) exports from three key Ukrainian ports in the Black Sea.
-The Initiative was not renewed after its third term, which expired
+The Initiative was not renewed after its third term, which expired on July 17, 2023.

 1.2.
 Indian economy